danielvoicu136/gameplay_cstrike_war3re/README.md

 This is Warcraft / Valorant as Counter-Strike Mod
 - Select the race / hero you prefer , each with different magic powers and eliminate your opponents
 - New Races / Heroes 73 in total
-- Race maximum level 25
+- Race / Heroes maximum level 25
 - Experience progression is balanced
 - Skill maximum level 7 (each level enpower the skill)
 - Ultimate maximum level 4 (each level decrease cooldown)